Road & Travel Magazine

 EXPERTS OFFER TIPS ON STAYING SAFE

-Winter Driving Tips - Preventative Last winter, Wendy Kocin, of Havertown, Pa., found herself and her family snowbound — and stranded — after an accident on a deserted road in the middle of the Allegheny National Forest.
+Last winter, Wendy Kocin, of Havertown, Pa., found herself and her family snowbound and stranded after an accident on a deserted road in the middle of Allegheny National Forest.

-Fortunately, help was just a button push away because Kocin's vehicle was equipped with OnStar, the industry-leading safety and security system used by more than two million people across the United States and Canada.
-Kocin pressed the blue OnStar button and was immediately connected to an advisor at the OnStar Center who alerted state police to her plight and her location.
+Fortunately, help was just a push of a button away.
+Kocin's vehicle was equipped with OnStar, a safety and security system used by more than two million people across the United States and Canada.
+Kocin was immediately connected to an advisor at the OnStar center who alerted state police to her plight and her location.

 Each year, thousands of women, either alone or with family, are caught on the road when the weather turns bad.
 Whiteouts, black ice and sleeting rain make winter driving extremely hazardous, but female drivers can stay safe with a little preparation.